-To be more specific, let $E$ represents a general statement, such as \emph{people should wear a face mask} or \emph{each car needs to obey traffic signals}, and its generality allows us to model a very large class of problems.
-The digital token is thus used as a bond, or digital deposit, to ensure that various agents comply with rule $E$: if the agent behaves according in compliance with the contract then tokens are returned in their entirety to the owner, whereas if the agent misbehaves the some tokens are lost.
-Repeat offenders may in fact pay more and lose more tokens.
-Thus, the risk of losing a token is the mechanism that encourages agents to comply with these social contracts.
-Note that this system is based on the loss of tokens and is not based on the willingness of agents to report misbehaviour to a central authority (such as the police).
-Rather than endangering civic rights, such systems should be regarded as protecting the rights of citizens by allowing a more nuanced and fairer form of punishment for indiscretions; {\em fair} in the sense that miscreants might pay more depending on the level of their compliance over time.
-Finally, in order to address the compliance issue, we will focus on the use of DLTs built around Directed Acyclic Graphs (DAGs) such as IOTA\cite{Popov}\cite{Tangle}.
-This is due to the fact that such ledgers faciliate large transaction speeds, and are fee-less.
+Finally, in order to enable the compliance-based control, we will focus on the use of DLTs built around Directed Acyclic Graphs (DAGs) such as IOTA\cite{Popov}\cite{TangleNew}\cite{Tangle}.
+These kinds of ledgers faciliate large transaction speeds, and are fee-less.
 In contrast, many standard payment systems (e.g., VISA, Mastercard) and classical Blockchain architectures (e.g., Bitcoin, Ethereum) require users to pay a fee for each transaction.
 This makes such systems inadequate to serve as the backbone for the proposed compliance scheme.
-It is essential that the deposited token is returned in its entirety to the owner in the event of full compliance with rule $E$: the proposed social compliance mechanism woudl break down if the agent were required to pay a fee every time a token is deposited or returned, as this would effectively erode the value of her tokens over time.
+It is essential that the deposited token is returned in its entirety to the owner in the event of full compliance with rule $E$: the proposed social compliance mechanism would break down if the agent were required to pay a fee every time a token is deposited or returned, as this would effectively erode the value of her tokens over time.}